PavelIgnatev/GitLube/repo/README.md

 **Typing onSubmit, with Uncontrolled components in a Form**

 If you don't quite care about the type of the event, you can just use React.SyntheticEvent.
-If your target form has custom named inputs that you'd like to access, you can use a type assertion:
+If your target form has custom named inputs that you'd like to access, you can use type widening:

 ```tsx
 <form